MCDReforged/MCDReforged/docs/source/quick_start.rst

     ├─ config.yml
     └─ permission.yml

-Now put your server files into the server folder (``server`` by default), then modify the configuration file ``config.yml`` and permission file ``permission.yml`` correctly.
-After you can start MCDR again and it correctly launch and handle the server
+Now put your server files into the server folder (``server`` by default), then modify the configuration file ``config.yml`` and permission file ``permission.yml`` correctly

+After that you can start MCDR, and it will start handling the server correctly

 .. code-block:: bash